deanrad/polyrhythm/README.md

 Because of it's pub-sub/event-bus design, your app remains inherently scalable because originators of events don't know about consumers, or vice versa.
 If a single subscriber errs out, neither the publisher nor other subscribers are affected.
 Your UI layer remains simple— its only job is to trigger/originate events.
 All the logic remains separated from the UI layer by the event bus.
 Testing of most of your app's effects can be done without going through your UI layer.

 `polyrhythm` envisions a set of primitives can compose into beautiful Web Apps and User Experiences more simply and flexibly than current JavaScript tools allow for.
 All thie with a tiny bundle size, and an API that is delightfully simple.

-# Why Might I Want It?

-You want a portable power-tool of async control that can work in literally ANY UI framework, or even on the server.

-You want to build a variety of app—REST or WebSocket apps, browser or Node, CRUD or a 60fps game loop—using the exact same architecture.

-You want to solve tough async problems (like race conditions) once and for all, with easy and flexible concurrency control.

-You don't know RxJS, or you do, yet want to use fewer RxJS operators, never call "subscribe", and never instantiate a Subject.

-You want cancelation to be built-in and composable like with Observables.
-Not impossible, as with Promises, or hard-to-compose as with `AbortController` signals.

 # Where Can I Use It?